Quark-Games/YEquals/README.md

 ***

 # Shortcuts (best on Mac)
-You can now access the list of shortcuts by moving your cursor up the QuarkGame logo.
+You can now access the list of shortcuts by moving your cursor over the Q-shape logo.

 ***